Adaminite/realtime-chat-app-backend/README.md

 This application is an attempt at implementing an instant messaging application using the WebSocket protocol.
 The intended clients are a web client, an Android client, and an iOS client.

+## Disclaimer

+Some of the Git commits/changes in the history may appear out of order of when they were actually implemented/introduced.
+This is likely because I may have worked for an extended period of time without committing changes and thus commit files accordingly to attempt to reflect individual/independent additions/changes.

 ## Some Important Decisions

 1. Wanted to learn Go and add it to my toolset.
 However, after some pondering, a Medium article by Matt Tomasetti (https://matttomasetti.medium.com/websocket-performance-comparison-10dc89367055) influenced me to use NodeJS due to it seeming to outperform Go.
 Messaging applications are request heavy, so NodeJS is a solid choice.